 Most people aren’t surprised to learn that they are expected to tip when a waitress or waiter serves them at a restaurant.
 But the amount of the tip can be a gray area.

 The range Emily Post suggests is 15-20%.
-Scott and I have decided that we will tip 20% as a standard amount in all situations, unless the service is absolutely atrocious.
-In that case we’ve agreed to still leave 15% as the worker relies on those funds as income for their work and often it’s not entirely the server’s fault that the meal was cold or late or wrong.
+Taylor and I have decided that we will tip 20% as a standard amount in all situations unless the service is absolutely atrocious.
+In that case, we’ve agreed to still leave 15% as the worker relies on those funds as income for their work, and often it’s not entirely the server’s fault that the meal was cold or late or wrong.

 A “sit down” restaurant is pretty straightforward for tipping, but what about a buffet?
 Emily Post recommends leaving a 10% tip on your table for any buffet, calculated pre-tax.
 (Not sure why the “pre-tax” part matters to Ms. Post, but that is the etiquette giant’s advice.)